Accelize/nimbix_drm_demo/drm_demo/README.md

   + use 'q' key to quit demo
 + Mouse interface:
   + click on a column to select FPGA board
-  + click on an highlited column to start application
+  + click on an highlighted column to start application
   + click on "ACCELIZE DRM DEMO" title to quit the demo